- Intervention: A parent training program for recently-separated, single mothers with sons aged 6-10.

 - A second study limitation is that the program’s weekly group meetings were held at the Oregon Social Learning Center (OSLC), where PMTO was developed, and program delivery by OSLC staff was closely supervised by PMTO’s lead developer and researcher (Marion Forgatch).
 This may limit the extent to which the study’s findings generalize to delivery systems without such close developer involvement.

-Four other randomized controlled trials have evaluated other versions of PMTO – versions that differed in key features from the model described above.
-In these trials, the program (i) was provided primarily to two-parent families or stepfamilies of children exhibiting conduct problems (in contrast to the above study’s focus on separated, single mothers of boys who did not necessarily have conduct problems); (ii) did not include content related to divorce; and/or (iii) was delivered to families individually (rather than through group meetings).
-Because of these programmatic differences, these studies are not summarized here.8
+Other versions of PMTO have been evaluated in randomized controlled trials, but these versions were substantively different than the model described above because they were designed to serve different populations – e.g., two-parent families or stepfamilies of children exhibiting conduct problems (in contrast to the above study’s focus on separated, single mothers of boys who did not necessarily have conduct problems).
+Thus, program content in these other versions was not specifically focused on the challenges facing recently-separated single-parent families, and/or was delivered to families individually (rather than through group meetings).
+Because of these programmatic differences, these studies are not summarized here.
+In addition, the Top Tier initiative’s review of these other versions found the evidence to be suggestive, but not yet strong enough to qualify for Top Tier or Near Top Tier (e.g., due to only short-term follow-up).

 SUMMARY OF THE INTERVENTION’S BENEFITS AND COSTS